5 Days in Istanbul: A First-Time Visitor’s Itinerary Made Easy

 Rumeli Fortress

-Even further up the Bosporus, the Rumeli Fortress is a magnificent ruin originally built as part of a grand plan to finally achieve the fall of Constantinople, a city that had remained unconquered for hundreds of years thanks to (almost) impenetrable walls.
+Even further up the Bosporus, the Rumeli Fortress is a magnificent ruin, originally built as part of a grand plan to finally bring about the fall of Constantinople.
+This city had remained unconquered for hundreds of years thanks to (almost) impenetrable walls.
 Today, the picturesque stone walls and forbidding towers are a beautiful place to explore and relax.

 Turkish Breakfast